Unboxed-Software/solana-course/content/solana-pay.md

 }
 ```

+When the wallet makes a POST request to the API endpoint, this function checks that the request body contains an `account` field and the request query contains a `reference` field.
+If either of these fields is missing, it sends an error response.
+If both fields are present, it calls the `buildTransaction` helper function with the `account` and `reference` as arguments.

+In each transaction, a unique `reference` is generated and added.
+This `reference` is a public key used to confirm the transaction after it has been sent by the user.
+Since the transaction request is built in advance and sent later by a wallet, the application does not receive a transaction signature to confirm that it has been sent.
+To determine if a transaction has been sent and confirmed by the network, the application checks for the presence of a transaction with the added `reference`.

+When creating a custom transaction, the client can provide any additional information needed to construct the transaction as part of the request query parameters.

 ### Build transaction

-The **`buildTransaction`** function creates a Solana transaction using the provided **`account`** and **`reference`** public keys.
-It does this by:
+You can use a `buildTransaction` helper function creates a Solana transaction using the provided `account` and `reference` public keys.

--   Connecting to the Solana network and getting the latest blockhash.
+-   Connect to the Solana network and getting the latest `blockhash`.
--   Creating a new transaction using the blockhash.
+-   Create a new transaction using the `blockhash`.
--   Adding instructions to the transaction, including the **`reference`** public key as a non-signer key to uniquely identify the transaction.
+-   Add instructions to the transaction
+-   Add the `reference` public key as a non-signer key to uniquely identify the transaction.
--   Serializing the transaction and returning it in a **`PostResponse`** object along with a message for the user.
+-   Serialize the transaction and returning it in a `PostResponse` object along with a message for the user.

-This function is responsible for constructing and returning a Solana transaction as a **`PostResponse`**.
-It follows the usual process for building a Solana transaction.

 ```jsx
 // build the transaction